Platforms are eating the world – How should European business and society respond?

 The first European Platform Economy Summit has been specially designed to address this challenge.

-Initiated by Deutsche Bank, SAP, Accenture and supported by the World Economic Forum and MIT’s Initiative on the Digital Economy, the Summit brings together for the first time C-Suite decision makers from across multiple sectors and countries with leaders of platform businesses, government officials, investors and global experts to:
+The Summit brings together C-Suite decision makers from across multiple sectors and countries with leaders of platform businesses, government officials, investors and global experts to:

 - Discuss a European approach to exploiting and managing platform-based business models